 Mental health counselors are trained in the use of various therapies to assist clients with mental and emotional issues, such as stress, grief, depression, anxiety, or relationship issues.
 These counselors evaluate patients and develop treatment plans.
 They may work with the general population or may specialize in a particular age group, such as children, college students, or the elderly.
-This career requires empathy and excellent listening skills, this career is best for individuals who are emotionally stable and mature.
-In order to become a licensed mental health counselor in most states, a master's degree is required.
+This career requires empathy and excellent listening skills, and is best for individuals who are emotionally stable and mature.

 |Required Education||Master's degree|